graphaware/graph-aided-search/README.md

 ### Booster example

-As stated before booster allow to change the score accordingly to external score sources that could be a recommender, or a generic cypher query on graph database, or whatever custom booster provider.
+Boosters allow to change the score accordingly to external score sources that could be a recommender, or a generic cypher query on graph database, or whatever custom booster provider.
 The most simple query on elasticsearch could have the following structure: